bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 date: 2026-08-01
 ---

-When evangelising this series I always say that the ability to code is *empowering* because it lets you scratch your own proverbial itch — you need the computer to do something for you, if you can code, you should be able to make that happen!
+When evangelising this series, I always say that the ability to code is *empowering* because it lets you scratch your own proverbial itch — you need the computer to do something for you.
+If you can code, you should be able to make that happen!

 I recently spent a few weeks doing a very thorough job of fixing a problem that was really starting to bug me.

-I will explain my *problem to be solved*, and describe how I solved it, but this tidbit isn't really about my specific command line app, but about how I went about building it, and how you could build your own NodeJS command line app to solve your own problems.
+I will explain my *problem to be solved and describe how I solved it.
+But this tidbit isn't really about my specific command line app; it's about how I went about building it and how you could build your own NodeJS command line app to solve your own problems.

 I named my app *Linkify*, and like I always do, I released it as open source [on GitHub](https://github.com/bartificer/linkify).
 That means you can have a peek under the covers to see (and perhaps judge 😉) my code!